-(1) All options vest in equal installments over five years beginning one year after the grant date, but only if the Named Executive Officer is then an employee
+(1) All options vest in equal installments over five years beginning one year after the grant date, but only if the Named Executive Officer is then an employee of the Company, and expire after 10 years.

 - (2) Restricted stock units vest as to 20 percent of the shares one year after date of grant and as to an additional 20 percent in each succeeding year, but only if the Named Executive Officer is then an employee of the Company. - (3) Determined by multiplying the Company's \$9.46 per share closing stock price on April 29, 2017, which was the last business day of fiscal year 2017, by the number of shares subject to the award.